 Source: Food and Agriculture Organisation (FAO)

-Identify two countries in the graph where the average calorie intake is higher than the global average.
+Identify two countries where the average calorie intake is higher than the global average.

 Outline one reason why the average calorie intake in countries such as Somalia or North Korea is low.